 Louvre Museum in Paris was evacuated after a threat; France under high alert

-The Louvre Museum in Paris is evacuating all visitors and staff and closing early Saturday because it received a written threat.
-It said the move was linked to the government's decision to put France on high alert after a fatal school stabbing by a suspected extremist.
+The Louvre Museum and Versailles Palace evacuated visitors and staff Saturday after receiving bomb threats.
+The government has put France on high security alert after a fatal school stabbing by a suspected extremist.

 On Saturday, the museum's website posted a statement that read: "For safety reasons the museum is closed.
 People who booked a ticket for today will be reimbursed.
 We apologise for any inconvenience caused and thank you for your understanding."